 I prefer seeing the Parisian cityscape with the Eiffel Tower in it.
 How would we know it’s Paris otherwise??

 Personally, I love the view looking out from in front of Sacré-Cœur Basilica in Montmartre.
+All of Paris stretches out before you!
 Some people really like the view from the top of the Arc de Triomphe.
-Not too high up, it allows you to easily identify many monuments.
+Not too high up, this vantage point allows you to easily identify many monuments.
 A few jokesters particularly appreciate the view from Tour Montparnasse because then you are no longer subjected to seeing this ugly building in the cityscape!
 Do you have a favorite view of Paris?

 Everyone should go on a bateau mouche at least once.

 Ok, I know I said that there is nothing that you have to do, but I’m just giving strong recommendations here.
 This is my blog after all.
 You’re free to act as you please.

 The bateaux mouches, also known as fly boats, are largely seen as tourist traps and therefore, an activity to be avoided.
 I disagree!
 It’s an interesting view of the city from the Seine River.
 You get a good lay of the land, and it’s a nice time to get off your feet, sit back, and relax.
 I equally love these open excursion boat tours both during the day and at night.

 Paying for a taxi to and from the airport is totally worth it.